KICP

 Paul Sommers

-The Auger Observatory attacks fundamental puzzles posed by high energy cosmic rays [Abstract, Online Talk]
+The Auger Observatory attacks fundamental puzzles posed by high energy cosmic rays [Abstract]

 Tom Weiler